msu programs and resources

-MSU Extension has produced several free guides on a variety of agricultural topics including crops, plant disease, range management, fertilizer, livestock, forages, pest management and pesticides, weed identification and management, and a variety of yard and garden topics.
+MSU Extension has produced several free guides on a variety of agricultural topics including crops, plant disease, range management, fertilizer, forages, pest management and pesticides, weed identification and management, and a variety of yard and garden topics.

 Our club is dedicated to helping others learn about gardening and to appreciate the natural resources around us.
-Each meeting features a speaker or demonstration on some aspect of gardening, conservation, landscaping or floral design.
+Each meeting features a speaker or demonstration on some aspect of gardening, conservation, landscaping, or floral design.

 This website brings together US weather data and plant pest and disease models to serve many decision support needs in agriculture.
 Currently this site provides over 82 degree-days and 23 hourly weather driven models serving many IPM, regulatory, plant biosecurity, biological control, and conservation uses for the full USA, with emphasis on IPM needs for the Western states.